pk-codebox-evo/ide-eiffelstudio/eve/Src/framework/semantic_search/engine/sql/example_queries/README.txt

-This diectory contains some example qureies we wrote for the semantic search system.
+This directory contains some example queries we wrote for the semantic search system.